buildingSMART/IDS/Documentation/UserManual/entity-facet.md

 ### The logic for the identification of `predefinedType` in an IFC file:

-----**IF:** [the object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm) is defined by [a type](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm) (look for [IfcRelDefinesByType](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcRelDefinesByType.htm) relation)
+- **IF:** [the object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm) is defined by [a type](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm) (look for [IfcRelDefinesByType](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcRelDefinesByType.htm) relation)

--------- **IF:** the [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm) has a `PredefinedType` with a value `USERDEFINED`

------------- The value of the predefined type is in the `ElementType` attribute of that [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm). ✅
+  - **IF:** the [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm) has a `PredefinedType` with a value `USERDEFINED` ➡️✅ The value of the predefined type is in the `ElementType` attribute of that [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm).

--------- **ELSE IF:** the [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm) has a `PredefinedType` with a value other than `USERDEFINED`

------------- The value of the predefined type is in the `PredefinedType` attribute of that [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm). ✅
+  - **ELSE IF:** the [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm) has a `PredefinedType` with a value other than `USERDEFINED` ➡️✅ The value of the predefined type is in the `PredefinedType` attribute of that [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm).

--------- **ELSE:** the [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm) does not define the predefined type - look in the object instance. ⬇️
+  - **ELSE:** the [type object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcTypeObject.htm) does not define the predefined type - look in the object instance. ⬇️

----- **ELSE:**
+- **ELSE:**

--------- **IF:** [the object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm) has a `PredefinedType` with a value `USERDEFINED`.

------------- The value of the predefined type is in the `ObjectType` attribute of that [object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm). ✅
+  - **IF:** [the object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm) has a `PredefinedType` with a value `USERDEFINED` ➡️✅ The value of the predefined type is in the `ObjectType` attribute of that [object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm).

---------**ELSE IF:** [the object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm) has a `PredefinedType` with a value other than `USERDEFINED`

------------- The value of the predefined type is in the `PredefinedType` attribute of that [object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm). ✅
+  - **ELSE IF:** [the object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm) has a `PredefinedType` with a value other than `USERDEFINED` ➡️✅ The value of the predefined type is in the `PredefinedType` attribute of that [object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm).

--------- **ELSE:** the [object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm) does not have a predefined type. 🔚
+  - **ELSE:** the [object](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcObject.htm) does not have a predefined type. 🔚

 ### Examples of interpering IFC Predefined Types